-A routine prostate exam (also known as a digital rectal exam or DRE) is essential in evaluating risks and symptoms of prostate cancer, benign prostatic hypertrophy (or enlarged prostate), prostatitis (inflammation) and other prostate-related conditions.
-As one in nine men will be diagnosed with prostate cancer in their lifetime, prostate tests and exams are highly recommended for all men of a certain age (especially those at an increased risk)1.
-Once you reach prostate exam age, you’ll want to consult with your physician about setting up your first regular exam.
-In the meantime, however, we’ve put together a general overview of exactly what you need to know about your first prostate exam.
+A routine prostate exam (also known as a digital rectal exam or DRE) is essential in evaluating the risks and symptoms of prostate cancer, benign prostatic hypertrophy (or enlarged prostate), prostatitis (inflammation), and other prostate-related conditions.
+As one in nine men will be diagnosed with prostate cancer in their lifetime, prostate tests and exams are highly recommended for all men of a certain age (especially those at an increased risk).1 Once you reach your recommended prostate exam age, you’ll want to consult with your physician about setting up your first regular exam.
+In the meantime, we’ve put together a general overview of exactly what you need to know about your first prostate exam.

 While the examination itself might be a little uncomfortable, it is not a painful procedure by any means.
 After a few seconds, the anal sphincter will relax and the pressure will be substantially less intense.
 Some men have a sudden urge to urinate once they feel pressure applied to the prostate, but this only lasts the duration of the exam.
 Keep in mind, this process only takes a few seconds and the corresponding discomfort is a small price to pay to ensure your health and your well-being.